sloppycoder/linux-dev-ansible/README.md

 - sublime text
 - nvm and nodejs runtime

-Tested on Debian/Buster and Ubuntu 18.04 LTS
+Tested on Debian/Buster, Debian/Stretch and Ubuntu Bionic

 ## test with Vagrant